neuro4ml/neuro4ml.github.io/Week_1/4-Biophysical_Models.md

 Ultimately, this comes down to a nonlinear differential equation with four dynamic variables and a lot of choices of functions and constants to fit to data.

-It’s also a bit of a nasty one to simulate, either requiring very small time steps or a specific numerical integration method.
+It's also a bit of a nasty one to simulate, either requiring very small time steps or a specific numerical integration method.

 :::{seealso} For more
 :class: dropdown